billtubbs/experiments/README.md

 working on a remote machine such as a GPU and want to run multiple experiments with minimum supervision.

+It uses the `CUDA_VISIBLE_DEVICES` environment variable so that each job dispatcher queue is dedicated to one GPU (as described [here](https://stackoverflow.com/questions/39649102/how-do-i-select-which-gpu-to-run-a-job-on)) allowing you to run scripts in parallel on more than one GPU.

 ### Overview

 First it creates a directory in the location it was launched from with